Asina07/Frontend-Website/README.md

 # Frontend-Responsive Website

-In this repository I have created fully responsible website only with HTML CSS and JavaScript from scratch,
+In this Repository I have created fully responsive website only with HTML CSS and JavaScript from scratch,

 ##link to Website
 https://asina07.github.io/Frontend-Website/